Marty Small Sr.

-Marty Small Sr. (born March 25, 1974) is an American politician who is the current mayor of Atlantic City, New Jersey.
-He was elected 8-0 by a vote of the Atlantic City city council after the previous mayor Frank Gilliam resigned upon pleading guilty to wire fraud.
+Marty Small Sr. (born March 25, 1974) is an American politician who has served as mayor of Atlantic City, New Jersey, since 2019.
+He was appointed by an 8–0 vote of the Atlantic City City Council after previous mayor Frank Gilliam.
+He was elected outright in 2020 to a partial term, and was re-elected the following year to a full term.